College Application Timeline

 • Notify your counselor of your application status as you hear from the colleges.

-• Request a final transcript to be sent to the college you will attend in the fall.
+• Request a midyear and final transcript to be sent to colleges.